Factories

 Responsible purchasing practices

-Reformation expects our suppliers to strive to meet our requirements as well as demonstrating a commitment to our core values of transparency, open and ongoing communication, accountability and continuous improvement.
+Reformation expects our suppliers to strive to meet our requirements as well as demonstrate a commitment to our core values of transparency, open and ongoing communication, accountability and continuous improvement.
 We recognize that this requires a collaborative approach with our suppliers and we are committed to continuously improving our responsible purchasing practices.

 In order to better understand our purchasing practices, we have been participating in surveys through the Better Buying initiative since 2019.
 This allows us to receive anonymous feedback and data-driven insights into our purchasing activities and provides recommendations on improvements.
-Our recent feedback shows that we need to focus on improving the area of Planning and Forecasting.
-We’re evaluating how we can improve in this area to ensure that we are setting our suppliers up for success in upholding our contractual terms and our standards around safe, healthy and fair working conditions.

 Worker Voice

 Giving workers a voice is integral to empowering employees so that they feel comfortable and confident to raise concerns and address policies without the fear of suffering any prejudice or retaliation of any kind.
 Workers should know that their feedback is important and that they are heard.
 Grievance mechanisms are procedures that provide a clear and transparent framework for addressing employee concerns in the workplace.
 Grievance mechanisms such as suggestion boxes, grievance hotlines, and worker surveys are reviewed during our audits to ensure that functional measures are in place that can demonstrate workers know how to use these procedures, and feel safe and free from potential retaliation if doing so.
-We administer Worker Sentiment Surveys during our annual audits through our monitoring firm, Elevate.
-These are anonymous surveys that provide us with data insights needed to drive continuous improvements across our global supply chain.
-Surveys are conveniently accessible through a smartphone, allowing us to reach hundreds of employees at one time during each audit.

-* Last updated August 2022
+* Last updated February 2025